-Enrique Morones is a Human Rights activist born in San Diego to Mexican parents who instilled in him a deep love for Mexico, spiritual faith and social justice.
-The founding president of Border Angels, the organization has been internationally recognized for “saving migrant lives.”
+Morones was born in San Diego to Mexican parents who instilled in him a deep love for Mexico, spiritual faith and social justice.
+His Catholic school education played a key role in his work as founder of Border Angels, a nonprofit organization established in 1986 that has been internationally recognized for “saving migrant lives.”
 Its mission statement is driven by the passage "for I was hungry and you gave Me food; I was thirsty and you gave Me drink."
 Matthew 25:35, which exemplifies what Border Angels is all about — loving our fellow man.

 Morones is also the founder of Mexico’s Border Commission, established in 2003 under Mexico’s president, Vicente Fox.
 He founded the House of Mexico in Balboa Park in 2002, and in 2008, co-founded the Friends of Friendship Park.
 In 2006, he founded the historic Marcha Migrante, an annual march to support immigration reform and to remember those who died trying to cross the border.

 Morones has a long history of firsts.
 He was the first U.S.-born citizen to receive dual nationality with Mexico in 1998, directly from president of Mexico, Ernesto Zedillo.
 He was the first person to create and direct a Latino marketing department in major league sports, as the vice president of Latino marketing for the San Diego Padres from 1995 to 2001.
 He was the first person to be re-elected as president of the San Diego County Hispanic Chamber of Commerce, a position he served in from 1996 to 1998.
 He was the first U.S.-born man to receive Mexico’s National Human Rights Award, presented to him in 2009 by Mexico’s president, Felipe Calderon.

 Morones has been featured on NBC, CNN, CBS, BBC, NPR, Univision's Don Francisco Presenta, Televisa Nacional, Rocio en Telemundo and in countless other international media around the world.
 He frequently lectures and has more than held his own on shows with Bill O'Reilly and Lou Dobbs.
 Morones promotes the TRUTH about the migrant community.
 He has debated immigration issues in national and international media — including, the “Today” show, “Sabado Gigante,” NPR, “Larry King,” “Lou Dobbs,” “The O’Reilly Factor and HBO.
 He has spoken at universities across the country, hosted students from around the world and was featured in four films and the best-selling book,

 He is recognized as one of the 100 most influential Latinos in the USA by HISPANIC BUSINESS MAGAZINE and his recognitions include being FRONTLINE HUMAN RIGHTS international awardee for his lifelong dedication to Human Rights, 2009 National Human Rights Award, presented by Mexican President Felipe Caldron, 2010 California Spirit Award, presented by Gil Cedillo, and the Bishop Buddy Alumni award presented by "USD" University San Diego.